 Applications in game development for programming language theory and AI

 Andy graduated from Imperial College London with an MEng in Computing in 2011.
 Following this he worked on game engine tools and technology at a startup called Fen Research, and then as a senior developer at a software consulting firm called LShift.
-In 2016 he spent six months working as a Research Associate in the Computational Creativity group at Goldsmiths, before commencing his study towards a PhD.
+In 2016 he spent six months working as a Research Associate in the Computational Creativity group at Goldsmiths, before starting his PhD.

 Home institution: Goldsmiths

 Ready to apply?

 Once you have identified your potential supervisor, we would encourage you to contact them to discuss your research proposal.Learn More